-Julie Wills is an interdisciplinary artist working in the expanded field of sculpture, including installation, collage works on paper, performance, video and site-specific practices.
+Julie Wills is an interdisciplinary artist working in the expanded field of sculpture, including installation, collage, performance, video and site-specific practices.

 MFA, University of Colorado, 2005

 Though recent years have seen an emphasis on socially-engaged artworks that often interact with communities in physical ways, my recent work considers the interior force of universal, individual desires: love, deep and lasting.
 Comfort.
 The need to feel seen and heard, especially by one’s beloved.
 These are themes familiar to the most disparate of populations and circumstances.
 A pair of entwined fuel cans attempt a closed system of mutual support, despite the volatility of their presumed contents.
 The distant reaches of an infinite cosmos strain to reach their other halves.
 These works are inherently relational: each conjures the proximity of two bodies.

 ART261 Intermedia_D (Drawing)

 ART491 & 492 Studio Art Senior Seminar

 FYS101 Experiments in Wonder